-The first thing you have to do is take a look at your owner’s manual or the placard that comes along with the driver’s side door jamb.
+You first have to look at your owner’s manual or the placard that comes along with the driver’s side door jamb.
 It will look something like this: p215/60416.
 The first half of the label signifies various size measurements like width and diameter.
-For a better understanding here is a comparative table between 255/75r17 and 265/70r17 to help you as a guideline.
+For a better understanding, here is a comparative table between 255/75r17 and 265/70r17 to help you as a guideline.

 The tire is normally described in 3 sets of numbers.
 EG: 255/70r17.
-The first is the width the second is the aspect ratio and lastly third refers to the diameter.
-A thorough comparison shows that the difference between this two comparing diameter, circum. and revolution is 1.4%.
-The width of these two has the difference of almost 4% (3.9%) to be exact.
+The first is the width the second is the aspect ratio, and lastly third refers to the diameter.
+A thorough comparison shows the difference between these two comparing diameters, circum, and revolution is 1.4%.
+The width of these two is almost 4% (3.9%) to be exact.

 “265 is really not considered an upgrade over 255 stock” states one of the purchasers.
-Again in contrast with that another customer says that he has been getting over-all satisfaction on muddy roads and feels great to handle too since it offers a greater area for the weight to spread and absorb the shock.
+Again in contrast with that, another customer says that he has been getting overall satisfaction on muddy roads and feels excellent to handle too since it offers a greater area for the weight to spread and absorb the shock.

-Now discussing some of the most frequently asked questions regarding the comparison of these two tires might work as the ultimate suggestions for you to make the right decision.
+Now discussing some of the most frequently asked questions regarding comparing these two tires might work as the ultimate suggestion for you to make the right decision.

 Can someone use 255 tires instead of 265?

 Alternating from 255/70 to 265/70 will increase the actual height of the tire up to 14mm.
-To keep the same tire height for 265’s width, you will be needing a 67AR.
-In-fact 265 is closer of that than 70.
-It’s okay to go one size wider or smaller in the case of width but changing the height of the tire might open doors to complications.
+To keep the same tire height for 265’s width, you will need a 67AR.
+In fact, 265 is closer to that than 70.
+It’s okay to go one size wider or smaller in the case of width but changing the tire’s height might open doors to complications.
 Stick with 70.
-The 265/70r17 is shorter, generally by almost a half an inch if when compared with the identical model tire than the 255/75r17.
+The 265/70r17 is shorter, generally by almost half an inch when compared with the identical model tire than the 255/75r17.

 So if you think 265 is adequate, you don’t possibly need a replacement.
-It is important to take note that the exterior diameter which refers to how much a wheel travels at one revolution is slightly more for a 265 than a 255 at the same aspect ratio the sidewall would be bigger.
+It is important to note that the exterior diameter which refers to how much a wheel travels at one revolution is slightly more for a 265 than a 255 at the same aspect ratio, the sidewall would be more prominent.

-As mentioned above both the tires has their different sets of pros and cons.
-If you are looking for tires that will accompany you in your adventures and weekend excursions 255 will give you a better view more of a front liner roller coaster one with its adhesive height advantage.
-According to some of the 265 users they find it sufficient with the service via being wider than 255.
+As mentioned above both tires has their different sets of pros and cons.
+If you are looking for tires that will accompany you on your adventures and weekend excursions, 255 will give you a better view of a front liner roller coaster with its adhesive height advantage.
+Some of the 265 users find it sufficient with the service being wider than 255.

 Wrapping things up!

-Lastly, the decision remains all up to the kind of features you are looking for in your ride.
-In simple words if you are an outgoing person, more prone to exploring in the open wilderness go for 265/75r17 and if you are looking for a regular one that will be a suitable match for everyday ride, invest your money in 255/70r17.
+Lastly, the decision remains all up to the features you are looking for in your ride.
+In simple words, if you are an outgoing person, more prone to exploring in the open wilderness, go for 265/75r17.
+If you are looking for a regular one that will be a suitable match for the everyday ride, invest your money in 255/70r17.